How to hire user research labs on the Digital Marketplace

 - what you want to call your set of requirements

-- how easy it is for people to get to the labs, eg within 5 minutes walk of public transport
+- how easy it is for people to get to the labs, for example within 5 minutes walk of public transport

-- organisation the work is for, eg Lewisham Council
+- organisation the work is for, for example Lewisham Council

-- facilities needed, eg size of viewing room or eye tracking software
+- facilities needed, for example the size of viewing room or eye tracking software

 - any assisted digital or accessibility needs of your research participants